SAP-samples/teched2025-AI164/exercises/ex3/README.md

 In this step, we will use Visual Studio Code to make changes on the certificate file so that we can properly use it inside Bruno in Step 5.

-1. Open the folder with the service key JSON files in VS Code
+1. Open the folder with the Service Key JSON files in VS Code
 <br>![](/exercises/ex3/images/10_01_pipeline_creation.png)

 2. Open the **document_grounding_cis_key.json**.
 Then, Copy the value after "key".
 Please also make note of the "authorization_endpoint" and the "clientid" as we will need it for subsequent tasks in step 5.